 Dogs secrete sweat.
-Unlike humans, who sweat from many parts of the body, dogs only sweat from two main areas: their nose and their paw pads.
+It is a common misconception that dogs sweat through their mouths.
+Ths is untrue.
+In fact, dogs only have sweat glands in two main parts of their bodies.
+Unlike humans, who sweat from many parts of the body, dogs sweat from their nose and their paw pads.
 This secretion is why your dog’s nose is often cold and moist, though it’s not sweating in the sense of trying to cool down.
-The paw pads, though, release sweat as a way of releasing body heat.
+The paw pads, though, do release sweat as a way of releasing body heat.

 This secretion, along with the natural bacteria on your dog’s skin, is the reason why so many people say their dog’s paws smell like Fritos.
 Something about the chemical combination gets a little, shall we say, corn-y.
 It’s perfectly normal, though if it appears suddenly or changes quickly, it may be a sign that something is off in your dog’s body chemistry.
 Keep an eye on it and if it persists more than a few days, call your vet.

 So How Do Dogs Cool Off?